-Provide the contact information of your current high school school counselor (preferred), teacher, or principal who will be able to speak to your overall academic readiness for the program and can verify your current GPA.
-Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for completing the form.
+Provide the contact information of one reference within the online application.
+Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for submitting their letter of recommendation.

 - Application Process

 Applications for Summer 2018 will be reviewed starting in November 2017 and will be assessed on a rolling basis thereafter.
 Our Admissions Office only reviews completed applications; admission decisions are released as they are made.

 Note: Email is the primary form of communication throughout the application and admission process.
 Please ensure that both parent and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at firstname.lastname@example.org.

 Upon starting your application, you will receive a NetID and temporary NetID password.
 A NetID is your login credential that will allow you to access the various electronic resources made available to you while participating in our program.
 Your temporary password will expire in 72 hours, so we encourage you to enroll in Password Station, Georgetown’s password management system.
 This site is where you can go to establish a permanent password, recover or reset your password, and change your security questions.
 Please review our Password FAQs for more information.

 - Last day to submit application: July 9, 2018

 To apply to the Summer Programs for High School Students, you must meet the following criteria:

 - Be a current high school freshman, sophomore, or junior during the 2017–2018 academic year

 - Show evidence of good academic standing, with at least a 2.0 GPA